 By Gilly Carr

 Thomas Gaudion was born in Guernsey on 17 November 1896.
 He served in France in the Royal Guernsey Light Infantry as a private during WWI, and retired from the army on 28 February 1919.
 He was working as a police constable at the outbreak of the occupation, a position he had held for 15 years.
-He lived with his wife Amy and daughter Margaret in the parish of St Sampson.
+He lived with his wife Amy, sons Raymond and Leslie, and daughter Margaret in the parish of St Sampson.

 Gaudion, along with many of his fellow policemen, was to get involved in a case which would cause ripples for decades to come.
 From the earliest post-war days, these men of military age consistently argued that their actions were inspired by the BBC broadcasts of ‘Colonel Britton’, otherwise known as Douglas Ritchie.
 These broadcasts were transmitted on the European service to the occupied peoples of Europe but were not aimed at the Channel Islanders because of the precariousness of their situation as sitting ducks in small islands.
 These broadcasts gave instructions to civilians to sabotage and harass the occupiers in numerous non-military ways.
 For these young men denied the opportunity of fighting in the armed services, or the older men who had previously served in WWI, such broadcasts appealed greatly.
 Their role as policemen gave them opportunities for action denied to most other civilians, such as being out after curfew.
 However, their position was a double-edged sword.
 Policemen were also required to salute passing German officers, which they found hard to stomach.